Read time: ~10 minutes

 Something about mouthwash bottles has always bothered me, even before I started researching eco-friendly changes and focusing on a sustainable lifestyle.
 Maybe it was how big the bottles were or how quickly we used and replaced them, but I have always had a hard time bringing myself to buy them.

-- byHumanKind — #1 on the list from The Lessen — they’ve taken mouthwash and made it into a tablet you can drop in water.
+- byHumanKind — they’ve taken mouthwash and made it into a tablet you can drop in water.
 For any of us who liked dropping Alka Seltzer in water as kids, now’s our time to shine and do it everyday, without the indigestion!

 - Olas — made by a surfer dentist, each bottle is packaged in a recycled whiskey bottle and formulated without harsh ingredients.